cflewis/Spectrum/README.md

 PRISM is a great model checker, but misses out on some syntactic sugar that would make it a little sweeter to work with.
 Spectrum reads in those sweeter files, and outputs a translated PRISM file instead.

+Run it with:

+	ruby spectrum.rb < my_file

+or just

+	ruby spectrum.rb my_file

+Spectrum doesn't care about which you prefer.

 Currently, Spectrum supports:

 * Array expansion